 When my dad was older he owned a Model-T Ford he would drive it in the parade with some of his grandkids.

 When my husband and I lived at the farm we took our family and attended the parade every year.
 Then we went back home and had a big BBQ and lit off fireworks in our field.
-Those memories for any occasion you make with your family last a lifetime.
+Those memories with your family last a lifetime.

 Now that we are older we attend the parade with 4 of our grandkids that live here and we usually BBQ afterwards.
 There are so many neighbors lighting off fireworks in our neighborhood we can stay home and enjoy all the explosions in a chair from our front yard.